Ankush3545/functions/README.md

 # functions
-Functions in java script is a block of code that can execute many time javaScript Functions is executed when it is invoked(calls it) function can be defined using:
+Functions in java script is a block of code that can execute many time javaScript Functions is executed when it is invoked(calls it) High order function:When another function pass as an argument to another function function can be defined using:
 1.Function functionName(){
 }